Bob Kersee

 Bob Kersee is an American track and field coach.
 For the UCLA Bruins, he was an assistant coach (1980–1984), head coach (1984–1993), and volunteer coach (since 1993).
 Athletes he coached include the late Florence Griffith Joyner, Jackie Joyner-Kersee (whom he later married), Gail Devers, Allyson Felix, and Sydney McLaughlin-Levrone.

 Kersee has been called a "drug coach" referring to allegations that his athletes took performance-enhancing drugs.
-Angela Bailey testified at a Canadian government inquiry that Kersee couldn't train drug-free athletes.
+Angela Bailey testified at a Canadian government inquiry that Kersee could not train drug-free athletes.
 Darrell Robinson gave a notarized statement that Kersee supplied him with anabolic steroids.
 The Athletics Congress has declined to investigate their allegations.

 Early life

 Kersee was born in the Canal Zone, Panama.
 He was educated at San Pedro High School, and then attended Los Angeles Harbor College and California State University, Long Beach.
 He graduated from college in 1978 with a degree in physical education.

 Initially intending to become an NFL coach, Kersee instead became a track and field coach at the suggestion of his sisters.
 His training group is known as Formula Kersee.